mpmont/ci4-adminController/README.md

 If you're using a structure like this you cannot redirect directly in your controllers, that must be handled by your adminController.

-Let's say you have a controller method called contacts and you want to readirect your user in case he submits a form to it.
+Let's say you have a controller method called contacts and you want to redirect your user in case he submits a form to it.

     /**
      * Contact form